medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 Nothing is lost by going uniform: "this only applies when X and Y both hold" is still fully expressible — put X and Y in the same group array (§2).
 The AND case doesn't disappear, it's just expressed at level 2 rather than needing level 1 to also alternate.

+### Why the polarity no longer alternates at levels 3 and 4

+In `version: "2"` there were no groups. `inclusionCriteria` and `exclusionCriteria` were two levels of arrays of criteria and nothing else, and the polarity lived only in the schema's `description` strings.
+Inverting it by side was the only way to get both "all of these" and "any of these" out of one fixed two-level nesting.
+It was scaffolding for a missing level, not a design position.

+Levels 1 and 2 are that missing level.
+An OR of group arrays over an AND of groups is precisely the OR-of-AND shape the exclusion side's inverted `criteria` was providing, so the inner levels were supplying it a second time and in the opposite direction.
+Removing the inversion therefore costs no expressiveness.
+A disjunction of compound disqualifying reasons becomes one group array per reason, which is level 1 doing the job it was added for.

+What it buys is that a group means the same thing wherever it sits.
+That matters for anything which reads a group's internal structure rather than just evaluating it to a boolean. §6's witness rule is the first such consumer and would otherwise need a second, mirrored definition for exclusion-side anchors, with every translator obliged to implement both.
+Occurrence counts and group-level time constraints, if they are ever added, would need the same.
+One shape, one rule, one implementation.

+The cost is borne by disjunctive compound exclusions, which read more naturally as a list of alternatives than as one group array each.
+Since CCDL documents are generated by query-building tools rather than hand-written, that cost falls on a presentation layer that can render whatever it likes, and never on a reader of the JSON.

 ## 4. `relativeTimeRestrictions` and anchors